 The Sound Levels Window shows what audio source is in use.
 Clicking on the name of the source will show you any other available sources.
 The Microphone menu at the top of your display also provides options, including the Mute Microphone option —⌘ shift-M.

 A meter in the Sound Levels Window will show the currently selected source’s volume level.
 You can adjust this with the slider.
 When sharing your screen, you’ll also see a sound level adjustment for System Audio.

 Each audio channel (microphone, movie audio, Interview mode, Sound Effects and System Audio) can be muted using the Sound Level window’s MUTE buttons.
 These mute setting will be saved in the Scene.
-For example, you may have a Skype guest online, but only unmute the Skype guest’s audio in particular Scenes.
+For example, you may have an Interview guest online, but only unmute the guest’s audio in particular Scenes.